johnosbb/Artificial-intelligence/TextStyleTransfer/removing_subjectivity.md

 Previously, researchers expressed concerns about the feasibility of transferring knowledge at the contextualization level.
 This skepticism stemmed from the need for embeddings to be highly generalizable and abstract enough to facilitate effective transfer learning.
 However, recent advancements, particularly in models predicting missing words, have paved the way for successful contextualization-level transfer learning.
 These predictor models demand a profound understanding of language, allowing them to leverage pre-trained data effectively.
 Modern language models, trained on extensive datasets, produce contextualizers capable of encoding diverse and general language features, proving valuable across a spectrum of related tasks.
 The pretrained contextualizers learn a broad set of language skills, understanding both short- and long-range relationships within language; the downstream tasks which require one or more of these skills benefit from these features.

+## Target Datasets for Subjectivity Removal

+Because Wikipedia enforces this neutrality policy and maintains a complete revision history, the encyclopedia edits associated with an NPOV justification can be parsed out to form a dataset of aligned (subjective vs. neutral) sentence pairs.
+[See here for more detail](https://arxiv.org/pdf/1911.09709.pdf)